While you're here, please mosey to the right of this page and have a look at our Favorite Links.

 and you'll find some teaser art for Wendy's and my newest scripts, down at the bottom of the page.

-The staged reading for Jonathan Price's smart and evocative 5-part opera Aesopera was a major success,
+Jonathan Price's smart and evocative 5-part opera Aesopera was a major success at the Hollywood Fringe Festival.

 Meaghan & The Spotlight Advanced Girls Choir of Luther Burbank Middle School